Victoria Rooms, Bristol: History

-At the laying of the foundation stone on 24 May 1838 the President of the Victoria Rooms, Thomas Daniel, opened the ceremony by saying 'I congratulate you, my friends, that this, the birth-day of our amiable and virtuous Queen, has been selected to lay the foundation-stone of these rooms, which are intended for Conservative purposes - rooms where all may meet to assert their loyalty and attachment to the throne, and to support their religion, and the best interests of their country.'
+At the laying of the foundation stone on 24 May 1838 the President of the Victoria Rooms, Thomas Daniel, opened the ceremony by saying 'I congratulate you, my friends, that this, the birth-day of our amiable and virtuous Queen, has been selected to lay the foundation-stone of these rooms, which are intended for Conservative purposes – rooms where all may meet to assert their loyalty and attachment to the throne, and to support their religion, and the best interests of their country.'
 P. F. Aiken Esq went on to make a speech including the following: '...
-The stately edifice we are gong to erect, our children's children will look upon with admiring eyes, and generations yet unborn will throng its spacious halls... public buildings are memorials of the age, the city, the country in which they are erected, and indicate their progress in civilization to future generations.'
+The stately edifice we are going to erect, our children's children will look upon with admiring eyes, and generations yet unborn will throng its spacious halls... public buildings are memorials of the age, the city, the country in which they are erected, and indicate their progress in civilization to future generations.'

-The Victoria Rooms were opened on 24 May 1842; building had begun in 1838, and cost about £23,000.'.The money was raised by a "body of Conservative citizens".
+The Victoria Rooms were opened on 24 May 1842; building had begun in 1838, and cost about £23,000.
+The money was raised by a "body of Conservative citizens".

 Jenny Lind and Charles Dickens were just two of the artists known to have performed there.
 Numerous private subscription balls were held at the rooms, in competition with those organised at the assembly rooms in the Mall, Clifton.
 This rivalry occasioned disputes between the promoters and accusations of prejudice and snobbery.
 Other uses included what was the first public demonstration of electric lighting in Bristol in 1863.
-It was also the scene for large banquets, such as that to celebrate the opening of the Clifton Suspension Bridge in 1864, and the celebrations, in 1897, of the four hundredth anniversary of John Cabot's 'discovery' of North America.
+It was also the scene for large banquets, such as that to celebrate the opening of the Clifton Suspension Bridge in 1864, and the celebrations, in 1897, of the 400th anniversary of John Cabot's 'discovery' of North America.